 You have heard evidence of acts of defendant other than those charged in the indictment.
-Specifically, You may consider this evidence only on the questions of You should consider this evidence only for this limited purpose.
-You have heard evidence that have been convicted of crimes.
-You may consider this evidence only in deciding whether the testimony of any of these witnesses is truthful in whole, in part, or not at all.
-You may not consider this evidence for any other purpose.
-You have heard evidence that the defendant has been convicted of a crime.
-You may consider this evidence only for two purposes.
-First, you may use it to determine whether the government has proved all the elements of the offense charged in Count 3 as set forth below.
-Second, you may use the fact of the defendant's conviction in deciding whether the defendant's testimony is truthful as a whole, in part, or not at all.
+Specifically, .
+You may consider this evidence only on the questions of .
+You should consider this evidence only for this limited purpose.

+You have heard evidence that the defendant has been convicted of crimes.
+You may consider this evidence only in deciding whether the defendant's testimony is truthful in whole, in part, or not at all.
 You may not consider it for any other purpose.
+A conviction of another crime is not evidence of the defendant's guilt of any other crime for which that defendant is now charged.

 You have heard [reputation/opinion] evidence about the character trait of for truthfulness [or untruthfulness].
-You should consider this evidence in deciding the weight that you will give to''s testimony.
+You should consider this evidence in deciding the weight that you will give to 's testimony.